ms-iot/content/Resources/contribute/authoring-guidelines.md

 * **Use paragraphs** (no bullets or numbers) for text that’s not in a list.

 **Terminology and abbreviations**
 * **Use the same term throughout your doc**.
 Don't go back and forth between terms (such as “machine” and "computer" and "PC") when you are referring to the same thing.
+We have decided on the following terms: "Device" (referring to the Raspberry Pi board), "Peripheral" (for anything hooked up to the device/Raspberry Pi), and "PC" (referring to the computer).
 * **Do not abbreviate PowerShell** to PS unless it's part of a command.
 On first mention, use Windows PowerShell.
-* **Do not abbreviate product names** unless there is a legally-approved acronym.
+* **Do not abbreviate product names** unless there is a legally-approved acronym. *Official name of the Redstone 1 update to Windows 10: "Windows 10, version 1607".
 * **Spell out acronyms on first mention**, and include the acronym in parentheses.
 Thereafter, you can use the acronym by itself.
 **Example** – first mention: class identifier (CLSID); second mention: CLSID